 - Curtains Match the Window

-- Puppet Ill'haress (implied that this may have been her fate and why she was sent away.
+- Puppet King: Implied that this may have been her fate and why she was sent away.
 It was rather fortunate she didn't meet the fate of her successor, Shimi'lande.

 - Cool Big Sis

-- Sheds A Single Tear ( over the fate of her fellow prisoners in Vanaheimr)
+- Single Tear: Sheds one over the fate of her fellow prisoners in Vanaheimr.

 - The Fundamentalist (In pre-timeskip Chapter 18 he is very vocal about spreading the word of tainted purging across the Chel population)

-- Tempting Fate "Have more faith in our grey children (whilst speaking to Obaja).
+- Tempting Fate "Have more faith in our grey children (Whilst speaking to Obaja).
 They know obedience."
-(In the following panel readers see Belphaegor rescuing his Dutan'vir descended comrades from their prison cell.)
+(In the following panel, readers see Belphaegor rescuing his Dutan'vir-blooded comrades from their prison cell.)

-- Blood Knight (she's hinted to be this.
-Her first appearance in Chapter 17 has her actively calling for more crusades against the tainted to bolster spirits among Kyorls and she is notably more lined and muscular than the other Judicators, not to mention other female Light Elves and drowussu.)
+- Blood Knight: She's hinted to be this.
+Her first appearance in Chapter 18 has her actively calling for more crusades against the tainted to bolster spirits among Kyorls and she is notably more lined and muscular than the other Judicators, not to mention other female Light Elves and drowussu.

-- The One Guy (Is the only female Judicator seen in the Council of Judicators)
+- The Smurfette Principle: Is the only female Judicator seen in the Council of Judicators.